Mohammad-AbdulSamad/pdsnd_github/README.md

 - Clean HTML/CSS frontend

 - Organized Flask backend with modular structure
+- Used modern design for the UI and colors.

 ## 📌 Important Notes
 - The charts and stats are generated based on city + optional time filters (month and/or day).